-The academic is expected to familiarize him or herself with electronic modes of delivery and, where required, to achieve their implementation.
+The academic is expected to familiarize themselves with electronic modes of delivery and, where required, to achieve their implementation.

 d) Tutor Hiring and Supervision

 In conjunction with Tutorial Services, the academic is responsible for hiring tutors, providing them with course specific orientation, and ensuring that they provide the necessary service to students.